Lecturize/Laravel-Followers/README.md

 # Laravel Followers

-Build a Follower system or simply associate Eloquent models in Laravel 5.
+Build a poly-morph Follower system or simply associate Eloquent models in Laravel 5.

+**Attention:** This package is a work in progress, please use with care and be sure to report any issues!

 ## Installation